Skip to main content

 Enable Claude models in Model Garden

-In the Vertex AI Model Garden, locate the Claude models you intend to deploy and click Enable on each.
+In the Model Garden, locate the Claude models you intend to deploy and click Enable on each.
 Model availability varies by region; enable them in the region you will set as inferenceVertexRegion.

 3